-Boarders are required to board (live) at the school during the school term.
+Boarders are required to board (live) at the school.

-Agriculture is a compulsory subject from Years 7 to 10 in Farrer Memorial Agricultural High School, Yanco Agricultural High School and James Ruse High School.
+Agriculture is a compulsory subject from Years 7 to 10 in Farrer Memorial Agricultural High School, Yanco Agricultural High School and James Ruse Agricultural High School.

 The placement process for day students and boarders is different – a student offered a place as a boarder cannot automatically transfer to a day place.
 The selection criteria for boarders include isolation factors.
 Selection committees give a higher weighting to applications from isolated students than to those from other country and city students.
 For a boarding placement, extra consideration may be given to students who have brothers or sisters already boarding at the school.
 Hurlstone Agricultural High School accepts students from rural areas only for boarder places.

 The academic merit of students placed in boarder agricultural high schools must be reasonably comparable with that of other boarder and day students.

 Applicants must choose the boarding section of the school when applying.
 If successful, a residential agreement and student medical history must be completed.